Best Working Capital Lines of Credit in 2026

 Credit limit

 Some lenders offer higher credit limits than others.
-Start with what you need and see if you can increase your credit limit down the road.
-If you need more substantial funds, such as if buying a franchise, you will likely need to consider an SBA loan or traditional bank loan.
+Even if you’re approved for a smaller amount than you’d like, using the line responsibly may make you eligible for an increased credit limit down the road.
+If you need more substantial funds, like for an expansion or acquisition, you may want to consider an SBA loan or traditional bank loan.

-Some lenders have the ability to deposit funds into your account the same day your application is approved.
+Some lenders have the ability to deposit funds into your account the same day you request them.
 For others, the process can take a few days to complete.

 Pros and cons of a working capital line of credit